Dr Leendert Plug

 Research interests

-<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
-Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>- Speech tempo perception and missing sounds
+<h4>Research projects</h4> <p>Some research projects I'm currently working on, or have worked on, will be listed below.
+Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>- How variable is speech, how reliable are single recordings?
+Assessing the medium-term dynamics of speech through iterative data collection

 - Syllables, segments and how to measure speech tempo: Evidence from listening experiments